HugoLeRoy94/Aging_Condensate/README.md

 ## Moves

 We do not simulate the polymer dynamic, one of the main assumption is that the polymer dynamic occurs on smaller timescale than the one of binding / unbinding dynamic.
-Therefore, the only time consuming moves are the binding/unbinding ones, that are thus assumed to dominate the dynamic of the system.
+Therefore, the only time consuming moves are the binding/unbinding ones, that are thus assumed to dominate the dynamic of the gillespie.

 We start by creating a list of possible moves.